-Details on the YSI 556 MPS calibration procedure are included in MASSTC's SOP shown in Appendix B.
+Details on the YSI ProDSS MPS calibration procedure are included in MASSTC's SOP shown in Appendix B.

 With regards to the calibration of the sensors themselves, the sensor developers will need to disclose the maintenance interval of their technology and the developers will be allowed to perform calibrations or maintenance activities according to that interval.
+It is anticipated that no more than one maintenance visit within the first month and one within a 3-month period will be necessary.